CI Integration

 - id: pydepgate-pth

-Install and run an initial scan:
+Install and run the hooks:

 pre-commit install